All Saints Catholic School, York: Form system

-Building relocation/modernisation
+Building relocation and modernisation

 Since its establishment in its current form, All Saints has operated a split-site school, which as (then Headteacher) William (Bill) Scriven described in 2013:"Running a split-site school costs us about £300,000 extra a year, and we get a £137,000 split site allowance from the council with the rest of the money coming from our budget.
 If we were in one building we would be able to avoid a lot of the current duplication of costs."Therefore the school has long sought to relocate to meet the demands of its growing student body as the largest Catholic school in Yorkshire.
 This posed a challenge as the site would need to be in close proximity to the rail station and other transport connections to facilitate the Catholic community from outside the York area attending the school.
 This was the reason for a failure for the bid of a £20 million new school in 2013.

 In March 2022 the debate about whether the school buildings are fit for use and large enough was reignited due to the government announcing the School Rebuilding Programme.
 Local MP Rachael Maskell raised the safety and wellbeing of the school buildings for the student body in the House of Commons: "Parts of the school date back over 300 years.
 I have had the tour with the estates team at the school; it is taking ever more of their time just to try to keep the site safe, which is a major challenge."The member of parliament for York Central also discussed the nature of the Mill Mount location as of note in the bid to rebuild the school:"Needless to say, the behaviour of inebriated racegoers poses a risk, as they urinate on their way back to the city through the school premises (…) need to be taken into account in the programme for rebuilding schools"In December 2022, it was announced that the school had succeeded in their application to the Schools Rebuilding Programme, and would receive funding for a refurbishment of one or more of the buildings.

 Rachael Maskell spoke again:"While the details of the school rebuilding programme are yet to be released, I am delighted that, at long last, the school has been recognised as requiring an upgrade (…) This news is most definitely a fantastic Christmas present for all in the All Saints community"The school applied for planning permission to improve the nature of the school's upper site in May 2024.